kubedb/docs/docs/guides/postgres/initialization/wal/replay_from_azure.md

         storage: 1Gi
   init:
     postgresWAL:
-      storageSecretName: swift-secret
+      storageSecretName: azure-secret
-      swift:
+      azure:
         container: kubedb
         prefix: 'kubedb/demo/wal-postgres/archive'
 ```

 Here,

-- `spec.init.postgresWAL` specifies storage information that will be used by `WAL-G`
+- `spec.init.postgresWAL` specifies storage information that will be used by`WAL-G`
   - `storageSecretName` points to the Secret containing the credentials for cloud storage destination.
-  - `swift` points to Swift storage configuration.
+  - `azure` points to Azure storage configuration.
-  - `swift.container` points to the container/bucket name where archived WAL data is stored.
+  - `azure.container` points to the container/bucket name where archived WAL data is stored.
-  - `swift.prefix` points to the path of archived WAL data.
+  - `azure.prefix` points to the path of archived WAL data.

 **wal-g** receives archived WAL data from a directory inside the container called `/kubedb/{namespace}/{postgres-name}/archive/`.